How to consign

 What to bring

-We sell freshly washed, wrinkle free, gently used children's clothing, shoes, and accessories sizes newborn through 12.
-We take mall brand and boutique clothing.
-We also take sportswear, including dance and gymnastics leotards and shoes.
+We accept freshly washed, wrinkle-free, gently worn children's clothing, shoes, and accessories sizes newborn through 12.
+All items must be in excellent condition with no flaws.
+We take mall brand and boutique/designer clothing (a list of some of our favorite brands is in the Q&A below).
+We also take sportswear, including dance and gymnastics leotards and shoes, soccer cleats, and ice skates.

-We sell toys that are unopened, in their original packaging (never used).
+We accept toys that are unopened, in their original packaging (never used).
+We also accept children's books that are in excellent condition with no writing or labels inside.

 What not to bring